MisterKaiou/fsharp-constellation/README.md

 ````
 From this example, we see we can achieve some kind of "DbContext".
 Register this class in your DI container or Composition Root and you should be good to go.

-Notice that, the type `CosmosContext` exposes a method `GetContainer<'from> (unit -> ConstellationContainer<'from>)` where you can either send the target ContainerId or a type that uses the attribute `Container(string)`.
+Notice that, the type `CosmosContext` exposes a method `GetContainer<'from>` where you can either send the target ContainerId or a type that uses the attribute `Container(string)`.
 But note that the type is necessary since it is used on that `ConstellationContainer` instance to map from/to the type specified during interactions with the database.

 ### ConstellationContainer